VS

 Who broadcast Wilder vs Fury II?

-The ESPN PPV show is expected to begin at 7:30 PM EST / 4:30 PM PST.
-The BT Sport Box Office broadcast of the card is expected to start at 12:00 AM (GTM).
+The ESPN PPV show began at 7:30 PM EST / 4:30 PM PST.
+The BT Sport Box Office broadcast of the card started at 12:00 AM (GTM).

 What were the odds on Wilder vs Fury II?